joealden/corum-docs/src/development/3-iterations/3-changes.md

 Also to note is that this prototype was created with React and not Vue, the view library that I ended up using.
-At the end of this prototype, as explained before, I didn't like how developing Corum in react felt.
+At the end of this prototype, as explained before, I didn't like how developing Corum in React felt.

 ### Prototype 2